 Many of us dream of studying abroad in France - the cafes, the culture, the language and the Eiffel Tower capture us.
-France is a great place to study, especially if you’re wanting to study business - and there are so many places to choose from, from Paris to Nice.
-Here’s how to study business abroad in France.
+Studying in France has long been a popular choice for international students, especially if you’re wanting to study business - and the options are limitless, from Paris to Nice.
+Are you interested in studying in France for a business degree?
+The following steps will help you prepare to study abroad in France.

 Choosing Your Destination in France

-France has many beautiful cities and sights, but two of the best places to study in France for students are Paris, the vibrant capital, and Nice, a coastal metropolis.
-Fortunately, business students needn’t choose between two schools.
+France has many beautiful cities and sights, but two of the best places to study abroad in France for students are Paris, the vibrant capital, and Nice, a coastal metropolis.
+Fortunately, students studying in France for business needn’t choose between two schools.
 IPAG Business School has campuses in both of these wonderful cities.

-Whatever sector you’re interested in working in - financial goods and services, agriculture, fashion and everything in between - chances are that you can find it in France.
+Whatever sector you’re interested in working in - financial goods and services, agriculture, fashion and everything in between - chances are that you can find it while studying abroad in France.

 Applying to Study Abroad in France

-Once you’ve found the school and the program for you, you’ll need to get ready to apply.
-Requirements vary from school to school, but this is generally what you’ll need to get your visa to study business in France:
+Once you’ve found the school and the program for you to study in France, you’ll need to get ready to apply.
+Requirements vary from school to school, but this is generally what you’ll need to get your visa to study abroad in France:

 - Your passport